thelinmichael/smhi-node/README.md

-**smhi-node** a JavaScript wrapper for the [Swedish Meteorological and Hydrological Institute](http://www.smhi.se/en)'s (SMHI) [weather forecast API](http://www.smhi.se/klimatdata/Oppna-data/Meteorologiska-data/api-for-vaderprognosdata-1.34233) (text in Swedish), and is packaged as a node module.
+**smhi-node** is a JavaScript wrapper for the [Swedish Meteorological and Hydrological Institute](http://www.smhi.se/en)'s (SMHI) [weather forecast API](http://www.smhi.se/klimatdata/Oppna-data/Meteorologiska-data/api-for-vaderprognosdata-1.34233) (text in Swedish), packaged as a node module.

-### SMHI's API service
+### SMHI's weather API
-Given latitude and longitude, SMHI's API returns weather forecast information from the current time to ten days into the future.
-Forecasts include properties such as direction and velocity of winds, type and intensity of percipitation, and temperature.
-Full list [here](http://www.smhi.se/polopoly_fs/1.34248!Parameterlista%20API%20ver%20131118.xlsx) (Excel file).
+Given latitude and longitude, SMHI's API returns weather forecast information from the time of the request to ten days into the future.
+Forecasts include properties such as direction and velocity of winds, type and intensity of precipitation, and temperature.
+Full list of properties can be found [here](http://www.smhi.se/polopoly_fs/1.34248!Parameterlista%20API%20ver%20131118.xlsx) (Excel file).
+Hourly forecasts for the first days, but become less regular as time approaches ten days from the request.

 Example response for Stockholm: